To ease the commercial transactions, negotiable instruments play an important role as it is very convenient and eases the burden of cash transactions.

 Section 141 of the negotiable instrument act

-To attract the provisions of section 141, the offense of S-138 shall have been committed by the company as the principal offender.
-However, no person shall be held liable if the person proves the fact the offense has been committed without his knowledge or all necessary steps was taken by him to prevent the happening of the offense.
+To attract the provisions of section 141, the offence of Section138 shall have been committed by the company as the principal offender.
+However, no person shall be held liable if the person proves the fact the offence has been committed without his knowledge or all necessary steps was taken by him to prevent the happening of the offence.

 In the case of K.K.
 Ahuja v.
 V.K.
 Vora and anr, the Supreme Court summarized the provisions of section 141 for the understanding which as follows:

-- If the person so accused is managing director or Joint managing director, then there needs to be shown no proof of him being responsible because the word “managing’ before a director is sufficient to hold the person liable.
-The only thing to be shown is he/she was the managing director at the time of committing the offense,
+- If the person so accused is managing director or joint managing director, then there needs to be shown no proof of him being responsible because the word “managing’ before a director is sufficient to hold the person liable.
+The only thing to be shown is he/she was the managing director at the time of committing the offence,

 - For every person mentioned under Section 2(24) of Companies Act, there need to be special averments which will prove the involvement of the person in the business.
 Some special averments with respect to consent and negligence may be required.

-- Other officers of the company can be held liable for such offense of dishonor under section 141(2).
+- Other officers of the company can be held liable for such offence of dishonour under section 141(2).

 Paragraph 9 of Sita Ram Singhania v State of Gujarat, (2005) 2 GLR 1298

 NEPS Micon Ltd. and others v.
 Magma Leasing Ltd., 1999 ISJ (BANKING) 0433